intel/mlir-extensions/docs/rfcs/XeGPU.md

      	into tensor_desc<8x16xbf16, #sg_map_a>
 ```

 With `sg_map` attribute attached to tensor_desc, xegpu.load_nd operates in SIMT flavor and returns back a fragement associated with individual work item.
 The tensor_desc in the first example below specifies a tensor of 8x16 elements, which is distributed 8 times so each work item gets <8x1xbf16>.
-The second example shows the each work item gets <8x2xint8> with 2 int8 elements packed as one 16-bit data.
+The second example shows the each work item gets <8x2xint8> with 2 int8 elements packed as one unit.
 ```mlir
   #sg_map_a = xegpu.sg_map<wi_layout = [1, 16], wi_data = [1, 1]>
   %vector_a = xegpu.load_nd %tdesc_a: